robsyme/docker-REPET/README.md

 to your own username and password.

-After than, you can build the image with:

-`docker build -t repet .` from the same folder as the `Dockerfile`.
+After than, you can build the image by running `docker build -t repet .` from the same folder as the `Dockerfile`.